GenRewrite: Query Rewriting via Large Language Models: Our Approach

 \subsection{Correcting Candidate Rewrites}

 Unlike traditional rewrite rules, which are verified for correctness, LLM-generated rewrites lack guaranteed accuracy, even with appropriate rewrite hints.
 While many tools can assess query equivalence with varying degrees of capability and efficiency, our requirements extend beyond this.
 Our goal is not only to verify the equivalence of the rewrite to the input query but also to correct the rewrite until it matches the original query.
-Otherwise, repeatedly invoking the LLM in hopes of obtaining a correct rewrite is inefficient and wastes computing resources.
+Otherwise, it is inefficient and a waste of computing resources to repeatedly prompt the LLM in hopes of producing a correct rewrite.

 Errors generally fall into two categories: 1) Executable with incorrect outcomes, such as a mismatch where the input query aims to find the second-highest salary, whereas the candidate rewrite seeks the highest salary—this type of error is termed a semantic error. and 2) Unexecutable due to various issues, such as incorrect column names or table names—this type is referred to as a syntax error.
 These two categories of errors are relatively independent of each other.
 Inspired by these observations, we develop a two-stage counterexample-guided correction approach.
-During the semantic correction stage, our focus is on ensuring the candidate rewrite accomplishes the same objective as the input query, while temporarily setting aside syntax errors.
+During the semantic correction stage, we focus on ensuring that the candidate rewrite achieves the same intent as the input query, while temporarily setting aside syntax errors.
 In the syntax correction stage, we address all issues impacting query execution.